for copper

 when a >> d

-The following table shows how the skin depth varies with common conductor materials (copper and aluminum) for typical pulsed power and power conditioning frequencies in the range of 1 kHz to 1 GHz.
+The following table shows how the skin depth varies with some example conductor materials (pure copper and pure aluminum) for typical pulsed power and power conditioning frequencies in the range of 1 kHz to 1 GHz.

 Frequency (Hz) |